Unlocking the Door to Homeownership : How to Qualify for a Mortgage

 4. Save for a Large Down Payment

-While 20% used to be the gold standard, you can now get a home loan with as little as 3% down payment.
-However, it's better to put down as much as you can afford to lower monthly payments, get better interest rates, and avoid paying extra fees and closing costs.
+Although 20% used to be the gold standard, nowadays one may get a house loan with as little as a 3% down payment.
+Still, it's advisable to set down as much as you can afford to cut monthly payments, negotiate better interest rates, and save closing expenses and other fees.

 5. Research Different Mortgage Options